ydb-platform/monaco-ghost/README.md

 ### 1. Multi-Language Support

 - Language-specific configurations and APIs
+- Language is required in config when using hooks
 - Each language can have its own completion service
-- Built-in support for SQL and Java with separate configurations
+- Built-in support for SQL and Java
-- Customizable per-language settings for optimal suggestions
+- Language switching capabilities with automatic cleanup

 ### 2. Completion Service Integration